paradisusis/movielist-compn/README.md

-# List-compn
+# MovieList-compn
-Compare two different lists of strings/filenames for matches.
+Compare two different lists with movie filenames for matches.

 Made for user **compn** from DonationCoder.com